blockworks-foundation/mango-v4/README.md

 ### Module structure
-As and when we move to a more complete project, we should think of having multiple modules e.g. core/shared, spot, perpetuals, etc., and then each would have its own instructions and state sub module
+As and when we move to a more complete project, we should think of having multiple modules e.g. core/shared, spot, perpetuals, etc., and then each would have its own instructions and state sub module.
+Goal is that new contributors find relevant code easily and can navigate easily.
 ```
 programs
 └── mango-v4